-- IPF 707 The Spiritual Exercises of St. Ignatius Loyola: Theory and Practice (2-5) OD Practical experience of the Spiritual Exercises in either the individually directed silent retreat format or the retreat in daily life format.
-Integration of this experience includes study and reflection on the theology, structure, and application of St. Ignatius' biblical- evangelical spirituality. - IPF 793 Directed Independent Readings (1-4) S, OD To be arranged. - IPF 795 Directed Independent Study (1-4) S, OD To be arranged.
+IPF 707 The Spiritual Exercises of St. Ignatius Loyola: Theory and Practice (2-5) OD

+Practical experience of the Spiritual Exercises in either the individually directed silent retreat format or the retreat in daily life format.
+Integration of this experience includes study and reflection on the theology, structure, and application of St. Ignatius' biblical- evangelical spirituality.

+IPF 793 Directed Independent Readings (1-4) S, OD

+IPF 795 Directed Independent Study (1-4) S, OD